 an adult who is vulnerable because of family circumstances, age, disability, illness or frailty; and dependent on caregivers for continuing assistance or direction in the form of three (3) or more prescribed services.

 Prescribed services are defined in the Community Care and Assisted Living Regulation as:

 regular assistance with activities of daily living, including eating, mobility, dressing, grooming, bathing or personal hygiene;

 central storage of medication, distribution of medication, administering medication or monitoring the taking of medication;

 maintenance or management of the cash resources or other property of a resident or person in care;

 monitoring of food intake or of adherence to therapeutic diets;

 psychosocial rehabilitative therapy or intensive physical rehabilitative therapy.

-Licensing Officers inspect, license and monitor over 200 licensed residential care facilities in the Vancouver Island Health Authority.
+Licensing Officers inspect, license and monitor over 200 licensed residential care facilities in Island Health.